 Configures the type of algorithm which is used to detect the peaks in the radar echo curve.
 The default setting should be Maximum peak.
-In specific cases, such as when the water level needs to be measured, but there is a lot of vegetation protruding from the water surface, Last peak detector type should be used
+In specific cases, such as when the snow depth needs to be measured, but there is a lot of vegetation protruding from the snow, Last peak detector type should be used.